Twin Peaks Finale Recap: We’re Going Home

 Because Laura is the hope that things can change.

 But we have not gotten to see that hope manifest.
 Just like the effect of Laura’s final, haunting scream, we don’t know what it will mean.
 Unless we get a new season, we won’t get to know.
-And so, we are left to sit on that emotional whopper, and I have two distinct feelings churning inside of me.
+And so we are left to sit on that emotional whopper, and I have two distinct feelings churning inside of me.
 Since we effectively had two finales, I will give you two conclusions in turn.

 1. Come Back This Way